exactly-once/Home/content/posts/distributed-business-processes.md

 ## The input-core-output model

 Based on the above one can create a model of a distributed system that consists of three layers.

+{{< figure src="/posts/layers.png" title="Layers">}}

 The first layer is the input layer.
 It consists of components that handle synchronous communication with the external world.
 The famous shopping basket component fits in this layer.

 Next up is the core layer.
 Between the input and the core layers there is the [sync-async boundary](https://exactly-once.github.io/posts/sync-async-boundary/).
 Components sitting at the boundary generate async messages compatible with consistent messaging rules based on the data captured in the input layer.
 The core layer consists of message handlers capable of communicating according to the rules of consistent messaging.
 Distributed business processes such the order handling process or shipping process live here.

 The third layer is the output layer.
 It consists of message handlers that are *merely* idempotent.
 Although their logic handles duplicate messages correctly, they are not able to emit messages that could trigger follow-up state transitions.
 You might find here a message handler that processes an `InvoiceRequested` event and generates a PDF document to be stored in the Blob Storage.
 If the triggering message gets duplicated, the handler will generate another copy of the PDF document but will detect duplication when attempting to store a new blob.
 You might also find here a handler that processes `AuthorizeCreditCard` commands and calls external payment API.
 Because such a handler takes the `PaymentId` field of the incoming message and sends as `TransactionReference` to the payment provider, that provider can correctly de-duplicate calls.

+The layers in this model are orthogonal to functional decomposition of the system (e.g. into services).
+Each service contains components in all the layers.

+{{< figure src="/posts/layers-services.png" title="Services in layered model">}}

 In this model messages always flow left-to-right between the layers.
 Inter-layer messages are only allowed in the core layer.
 Can you fit your distributed system into this model?
 We would like to hear your opinions.
 Challenge us on Twitter!